Capture method — Purse seine (FAD & Free School)

 Criterion score: 0 info

-The stock has been continuously declining for about 50 years, since the late 1960’s.
+Recruitment levels have declined over time as the stock size has declined, but have stabilized over the last 20 years and recently slightly increased.
+Overall, there has been a decline in the proportion of old (greater than age class 15) fish in the population since the 1970s.
 Levels of fishing mortality and depletion differ between regions, and fishery impact is highest in the tropical region, mainly due to the purse seine fisheries in the equatorial Pacific and the “other” fisheries within the Western Pacific.
-Both juvenile and adult fishing mortality show a steady increase since the 1970s, but while juvenile fishing mortality has stabilized since the late 1990s, adult fishing mortality has increased continuously.
 The scientific committee continues to recommend measures to reduce fishing mortality on juveniles and maintain current spawning biomass levels.

 Criterion score: 0.5 info

-The use and deployment of FADs is prohibited for 5 months of the year (3 months for Kiribati and the Philippines).
+FADs are banned for 5 months of the year (3 months for Kiribati and the Philippines).
 VMS polling frequency increases to every 30 minutes during the FAD closure.

-Other measures that apply to the wider convention area:
+Other measures that apply to tuna in the wider convention area:

 To help address IUU, the WCPFC maintains an IUU Vessel List, prohibits transhipments at sea between purse seiners (some exemptions apply) and requires all other transhipments to be documented and 100% observed as part of the regional observer programme.